MrDopey/webscrape-to-wikijs/QUICKSTART.md

 **For OAuth2:**

 1. Create OAuth2 credentials in Google Cloud Console
-2. Download client credentials JSON
+2. Configure OAuth consent screen with `https://www.googleapis.com/auth/drive` scope
-3. The tool will prompt for authorization on first run
+3. Download client credentials JSON
-   - **Default scope**: `drive.file` (automatically used - allows PDF processing)
+4. The tool will prompt for authorization on first run
-   - This scope only allows the app to create/manage its own temporary files
+   - **Default scope**: `drive` (full Drive access - automatically used)
-   - Does NOT grant access to your existing Drive files
+   - Required to read existing files and create temporary files for PDF conversion

 **Note**:
-- The tool now uses `drive.file` scope by default for PDF support
+- The tool uses full Drive scope by default (`https://www.googleapis.com/auth/drive`)
-- If you previously authenticated with read-only permissions, delete your stored token and re-authenticate
+- If you previously authenticated with different permissions, delete your stored token and re-authenticate
-- Temporary files are created in a `dev/temp/` folder in your Drive root
+- Temporary files are created in your Drive root and automatically deleted after processing
 - See [PDF Processing Requirements](README.md#pdf-processing-requirements) for details

 ### 2. Create Input CSV